-Of course, the order you should read Austen in hugely depends on what you are looking to get from her, or what you enjoy reading.
-Although this list is one pathway, there’s no right or wrong way to discover an author.
+Of course, the order you should read Austen's body of work hugely depends on what you are looking to get from her – or what you already enjoy reading.
 I’ve tried to highlight the particular joys of each title so that you can choose to go your own way and start with the book that most speaks to you.

-I've divided this list, roughly, into Austen’s three more light-hearted and overtly funny books as the best place to start, followed by her three more melancholy reads once you’re fully in the Austen rhythm.
+Although this list is one suggested pathway, there’s no right or wrong way to discover an author but to get you started I've divided this list, roughly, into Austen’s three more light-hearted and overtly funny books as the best place to start, followed by her three more melancholy reads once you’re fully in the Austen rhythm.